Hey Kids (Start Here)

 “What was?”
 Newton asks.

-“You have the attention span of a firefly,” Hermann says, not without some level of fondness.
+“You have the attention span of a firefly,” Hermann says, trying for brusque, landing squarely in fond.

-“Your singing was the nicest thing to have happened to me in quite some time,” Hermann explains.
+“Your singing.”
+Hermann sighs.
+“Your singing was the nicest thing to have happened to me in quite some time.”

-“I apologize,” Hermann says, with a sincerity that is nearly too acute to bear.
+“I apologize,” Hermann says with a sincerity that’s too acute to bear.

 Newton sighs, as well he might.
 “Oh stop.
 I’m not serious.
 I get it.
 I get the whole thing.”

-Hermann is not sure that’s true, but Newton understands orders of magnitude more than anyone else ever has or ever will.
-“You do not,” he whispers.
+“You do not,” Hermann whispers.
 “You atrocious man.
-Don’t say such things, or I will begin to believe you.”
+Don’t say such things, or I’ll begin to believe you.”

-“All of it,” Newton murmurs.
+“All of it.”
+Newton smiles.
 “Every part.
 Inductively, reductively, deductively, constructively, minutiae to gestalt, on every scale, with total scope—”

 “Shut up, will you?”
 Hermann whispers.